-For our time birding in the Klasow Valley, we will hike along a relatively flat (but often slippery) boardwalk in usually hot and humid conditions.
+For our time birding in the Klasow Valley, we will hike along a relatively flat (but often slippery) boardwalk for four kilometers (two and a half miles) to our homestay inside the forest.
+Everyone will be expected to make this walk as we will be spending two nights there and using this as a base for our birding.